-Data privacy laws and regulations have become increasingly more comprehensive in the U.S. with the enactment of CCPA and the NY SHIELD Act and most recently the voting in of CPRA.
+Data privacy laws and regulations have become increasingly more comprehensive in the U.S. with the enactment of the CCPA, the NY SHIELD Act and most recently, the voting in of CPRA.
 This is why it’s recommended for organizations to become privacy-forward and build out security strategies that involve data breach notification response plans, especially to avoid penalties for non-reporting.
 Here, we cover data breach notification laws in the U.S. along with the key pieces of information organizations need to know about them.

-Which states have passed data breach notification laws?
+Do all states have data breach notification laws?

 All 50 U.S. states have laws that require business entities to notify individuals when their personally identifiable information (PII) has become compromised due to a data breach.
 No matter what state a company does business in or that their customers reside in, organizations have a legal obligation to provide data breach notifications to anyone whose data gets compromised by an unauthorized party.

-Each state will have different requirements, exemptions and guidelines for data breach notification.
+Each state will have different requirements, exemptions and guidelines for data breach notifications, however.
 Some states may not have comprehensive legislation, while other states, like California, are much more stringent about data privacy and security.